-How can I create budget friendly video testimonials?
+How can you create budget friendly video testimonials?

-Everyone knows that content is essential to attract, convert, close, and delight customers online.
+Content is the lifeblood of inbound marketing, used to attract, convert, close, and delight customers online.
 We’ve all heard the expression, “content is king.”
-While this may be true, one type of content is king of a vastly bigger kingdom than other.
+While this may generally be true, one type of content is king of a vastly bigger kingdom than others.
+The video; especially video testimonials.

 - Genuine and inspirational customer videos capture attention and help close sales deals